Frequently Asked Questions

 Middle School students take core classes which include religion, mathematics, science, social studies and language arts as well as enrichment classes in music, art, and PE.
 Students also choose from a selection of elective courses

-including: Digital Media, Broadcasting, Drama, Art, Music, Public Speaking, Coding/Programming.
+including: Robotics, Broadcasting, Drama, Art, Music, Public Speaking, Coding/Programming, and Academic Competition teams.

 Q: How is technology used?